ulises-jimenez07/coding_exercises/code_patterns.md

 ### 1D DP
 **When to use:** Fibonacci-like, house robber, climbing stairs

+**How it works:** Build solutions from smaller subproblems.
+Store results in an array where each position depends on previous positions.
+Start with base cases, then fill the array using the recurrence relation.
+This avoids recalculating the same subproblems by remembering previous results.

 ```python
 # Bottom-up
 dp = [0] * (n + 1)